MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/00-explore-foundry.md

 # Get started with Microsoft Foundry

-In this exercise, you'll create and explore a Microsoft Foundry project.
+In this exercise, you'll create and explore a Microsoft Foundry project, and explore the assets that you can create to support an AI application; including generative AI models and tools to support AI functionality like speech.
+Then you'll connect a client application to your project so it can use those assets to implement common AI workloads.

 This exercise should take approximately **30** minutes to complete.